Introduction

 The comparison of the Palomero toluqueño and B73 genomes resulted in the identification of a large collection of identical sequence regions (IdSRs) with low nucleotide variability and transcriptional evidence of expression (Vielle-Calzada et al. 2009).
 Putative domestication loci included ZmHMA1 and ZmHMA7, two genes encoding members of the P1b-ATPases protein superfamily, also known as Heavy Metal ATPases (P-type ATPases) characterized by the generation of a phosphorylated intermediate during the transport reaction cycle.
 Members of this superfamily contain 8 to 12 transmembrane domains as well as conserved ATP binding, phosphorylation and dephosphorylation sites (Solioz and Vulpe 1996; Axelsen and Palmgren 2001; Voskoboinik et al. 2003; Williams and Mills 2005).
 The superfamily can be divided in subfamilies that include H±ATPases (type 3A) in plants and fungi, Na+/K ATPases (type 2C/D) in animals, Ca2±ATPases (type 2A/B), and heavy metal (HM) transporting ATPases (type 1B) capable of transporting a large variety of HM cations across cell membranes.
 ZmHMA1 and ZmHMA7 are type 1B ATPases that include a conserved Cys-Pro-Cys/His/Ser motif within a transmembrane domain necessary for the translocation of HMs cations through the membrane channel.
 A third Palomero toluqueño/B73 IdSR included Skewed Root Growth Similar5 (ZmSKUs5), a gene encoding a Skewed5 (SKU5)-similar (SKS) protein classified as a multi-copper oxidase containing cuperdoxin domains (Sedbrook et al. 2002).
 All three genes map to chromosome five (chr.5), with ZmHMA1 and ZmSKUs5 within a genomic region that fractionates into multiple QTLs under selection during the parviglumis to maize transition (Doebley and Stec 1993; Lemmon and Doebley, 2014).
 Contrary to major domestication loci showing a single highly pleiotropic gene responsible for important domestication traits, in this chr.5 genomic region the smallest 1.5-LOD support interval contained more than 50 genes, suggesting that phenotypic effects are due to multiple linked QTLs (Lemmon and Doebley, 2014).
 While the functional characterization of all three maize genes remains elusive, the Arabidopsis and barley ZmHMA1 homologs act during heavy metal transport in the chloroplast (Boutigny et al. 2014), demonstrating their functional involvement in homeostasis.

-To investigate a possible involvement of heavy metal response in the origin and domestication of maize, we compared the phenotypic changes that teosinte parviglumis and maize undergo when grown in the presence of sublethal concentrations of Cu and Cd.
-We show that teosinte parviglumis responds to HM stress by acquiring an aerial architecture reminiscent of extant maize, and that Tb1 expression is upregulated in teosinte parviglumis meristems when grown under HM stress.
-A large-scale genomic analysis of nucleotide variability across maize chr.5 indicates that loci encompassing ZmHMA1, ZmHMA7, and ZmSKUs5 show reduced nucleotide variability in maize as compared to teosinte parviglumis.
+To investigate the possibility that HM response had an effect on the origin and domestication of maize, we compared the phenotypic changes that teosinte parviglumis and maize undergo when grown in the presence of sublethal concentrations of Cu and Cd.
+We show for the first time that teosinte parviglumis responds to HM stress by acquiring an aerial architecture reminiscent of extant maize and unusual proliferation of female inflorescences.
+Tb1 expression is upregulated in teosinte parviglumis meristems when grown under HM stress.
+Analysis of nucleotide variability across 11.46 Mb of chr.5 indicates that many genes within the ZmHMA1 to ZmSKUs5 genomic region show reduced nucleotide variability in maize as compared to teosinte parviglumis.
+Although the reduction is not specific to these genes, large-scale transcriptional analyses suggests that contrary to genes involved in other types of abiotic stress, a large number of loci that contain HM response genes were affected by positive selection during the teosinte parviglumis to maize transition.
 Both ZmHMA1 and ZmHMA7 are active throughout maize and teosinte parviglumis development, and their expression responds to HM stress.
-In addition, mutations in ZmHMA1 show phenotypic defects related to the maize domestication syndrome, some of which are only manifested under exposure to HMs.
-Overall, our results indicate that the evolutionary transition that gave rise to extant maize was influenced by heavy metal stress through the activity of P1b-ATPases.
+In addition, mutations in ZmHMA1 show domestication-related defects such as the absence of seminal roots and increased height, both manifested under exposure to HMs.
+Paleoenvironmental studies reveal a temporal and geographical convergence that relates the history of volcanic eruptions in the TMVB with the emergence of maize at times of climatic instability.
+Overall, this evidence indicates that the evolutionary transition that gave rise to extant maize was influenced by heavy metal stress through the activity of P1b-ATPases, presumably responding to edaphological consequences of volcanic activity.

 Results